-Early and accurate melanoma diagnosis is important.
+Early and accurate melanoma skin cancer diagnosis is important.
 This helps find out if the melanoma has spread and helps your doctor choose the most effective treatment.

 MD Anderson has the most modern and accurate technology to diagnose melanoma and find out if it has spread.
 This helps increase the likelihood that your treatment will be successful.
 Our staff includes pathologists and diagnostic radiologists who are highly skilled in diagnosing melanoma.

-If you have signs or symptoms that may signal melanoma, your doctor will examine you and ask you questions about your health, your lifestyle and your family history.
+If you have signs or symptoms of melanoma, your doctor will examine you and ask you questions about your health, your lifestyle and your family history.
 If your doctor suspects a spot may be melanoma, a biopsy will be done.

 Your doctor may use one of these melanoma biopsy methods: